Skip to content

 How is paronychia treated?

-Warm water soaks 3 to 4 times a day can help reduce pain and swelling if you have acute paronychia.
-Your health care provider may prescribe antibiotics if your paronychia is caused by bacteria.
+Paronychia treatment methods depend on how severe the infection is.
+If you have acute paronychia, soaking the infected nail in warm water 3 to 4 times a day can help reduce pain and swelling.
+If the infection is very painful, doesn’t get better with home care, or has a pus-filled abscess, you may need to contact your health care provider.
+They may prescribe antibiotics if your paronychia is caused by bacteria.
 They may prescribe antifungal medicines if your infection is caused by a fungus.

 If you have a pus-filled abscess pocket, your health care provider may need to drain it.
 Your health care provider will numb the area, separate the skin from the base or sides of the nail, and drain the pus.